Padamkalra/PadamBookStore/PadamBookStore/README.txt

 At 5:46 pm I moved the models folder into Padambooks.models  and added the poject refrence of .DataAccess and .Models to PadambookStore.
 I chaned the name of models folder to view models.
 At 5:48 pm I changed the namespace in erros view models.cs

+at 6:01pm I mae a class name SD.cs in Padambookstore.utility